Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Because Facebook also offers ways to target precise segments of their users at a relatively affordable price, it makes an ideal platform for many marketers and advertisers.

 But with so many options available, it can be tricky to make sure you’re reaching the right people.
-And since accurate targeting impacts ROI so significantly, you’ll want to get it right.
+Considering accurate targeting impacts ROI so significantly, and one of the biggest challenges SMBs struggle with is targeting, according to our study on Facebook ads, it makes sense to find ways to get your ad targeting right.

 If you’ve advertised on Facebook in the past with less-than-stellar results, keep reading as we explore practical ways to use Facebook’s targeting features to get your ads dialed into the right set of users.